open-condo-software/condo/packages/apollo/README.md

 export default MyPage

 export const getServerSideProps: GetServerSideProps = async ({ req, res }) => {
-    // NOTE: You should implement this function yourself depending on your business logic const headers = getRequiredHeader(req, res)
+    // NOTE: You should implement this function yourself depending on your business logic,
+    // Common pattern is to extract cookies to "cookie" header, or create Authorization header and so on const { headers } = prepareSSRContext(req, res)

-    const client = initializeApollo({ headers })
+    // Init new apollo with initial headers, which will be sent with each request const client = initializeApollo({ headers })

     await client.query({ ... })

+    // Extract fetched data to pageProps
     return extractApolloState(client, {
         props: { ... }
     })